 If you get into a car accident in Boulder, there are steps you can take to immediately protect your rights and begin building a claim against the other driver.
 If possible, carry out the following actions in the aftermath of a vehicle collision:

 Do not worry if you are unable to complete all of these steps after a car accident.
-Our car accident lawyers in Denver can optimize your chances of a positive case outcome, either way, using aggressive legal tactics.
+Our Denver car accident lawyers can optimize your chances of a positive case outcome, either way, using aggressive legal tactics.

 A statute of limitations is a law that places a strict deadline on the ability to file a civil claim.
 Statutes of limitations are different from state to state, as well as according to the type of case.
 Your deadline may differ, for example, if you are filing a claim for a car accident compared to medical malpractice.

 In Colorado, the statute of limitations on most car accident claims is three years from the date of the crash.
 The clock may start ticking from the date of injury discovery if this date differs from that of the collision.
 Note that this is one year longer than the time limit on other types of personal injury cases in Colorado (two years).
 If you are filing a claim against the government in Colorado, however, you will only have 180 days to take legal action.

 The financial compensation you can recover for a car accident in Boulder, Colorado depends on the unique circumstances of your case.
 Although cases involving severe injuries generally result in greater compensation than minor injury claims, each case is unique.

 The recovery that may be available will depend on factors such as your diagnosis and prognosis, your age, and your income.
 You may be eligible to recover compensation for losses such as property repairs, past and future medical bills, lost wages, physical pain and emotional suffering.
 An attorney from Dormer Harpring can evaluate your claim’s value today.